 Middle Eastern cases: worked with clients from Iraq, Iran and Turkish Kurdistan and Palestine.
 Most Kurdish cases dealt with political persecution.
 Work with Iranian clients also included a number of cases dealing with ‘moral’ crimes such as adultery.

 South America cases: worked with clients from Colombia and Ecuador.

 Booan speaks fluent French.

-Booan accepts instructions under Standard Contractual Terms, details of which can be found here.
+Booan is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Booan is committed to protecting and respecting your privacy.
 In order to provide legal services to her clients, including advice and representation services, Booan needs to collect and hold personal data.
 To read Booan’s privacy notice in full, please see here.